Cereba - AI Powered Onboarding Setup

 3 Decide

-After testing three onboarding flows, the guided, question-based version emerged as the clear winner.
-It performed better across all key metrics and also delivered a smoother, more intuitive experience that users consistently described as confident and easy to follow.
+Outcome: The guided, question-based onboarding flow emerged as the clear winner.
+It outperformed other versions across key metrics and provided a smoother, more intuitive experience that users consistently described as confident and easy to follow.

 Why the Guided Flow Won

-• Higher completion rates and fewer drop-offs at the paywall
+Higher completion rates and fewer drop-offs during onboarding

 The step-by-step model helped demystify AI onboarding for users who initially found the idea overwhelming.